foundata/hugo-theme-govanity/README.md

 > ℹ️ **Heads-up:** Exact host + path matters to the Go toolchain.
 Use HTTPS and avoid extra path segments in `baseURL`.
 Do not forget the trailing slash.

-> ⚠ Easy adaption colors is not implemented yet (see [Issue #6](https://github.com/foundata/hugo-theme-govanity/issues/6)).
-Coming releases will provide this, stay tuned.

 ### Settings<a id="settings"></a>

 All settings have to be set below `params.theme`.

+> ⚠ Easy adaption of colors is not implemented yet (see [Issue #6](https://github.com/foundata/hugo-theme-govanity/issues/6)).
+Coming releases will provide this, stay tuned.

 #### `vanityPageTags`<a id="setting-vanityPageTags"></a>